RedHatInsights/yggdrasil/CONTRIBUTING.md

 ### Over MQTT

-A client can be sent a `PING` command by generated a control message and publishing it to the client's "control/in" topic:
+A client can be sent a `PING` command by generating a control message and publishing it to the client's "control/in" topic:

 ```
+echo '{"command":"ping"}' | \
-yggctl generate control-message --type command '{"command":"ping"}' | \
+yggctl generate control-message --type command - | \
 pub -broker tcp://localhost:1883 -topic yggdrasil/$(hostname)/control/in
 ```

 Activity should occur on the terminal attached to `yggd`, and a `PONG` event